openattic/openattic/documentation/developer_docs/contribute.rst

 Working with bookmarks
 ----------------------

-First you create a bookmark called "master" in your "development" branch, you only have to do this once::
+First create a bookmark called "master" in your "development" branch, you only have to do this once::

     # hg update development